 - Design – Retail and Point of Sale

 Depending upon the type of Industry, Product/Service type, Business Process etc, companies have their options to choose the desired crowdsourcing platform.

-- Social Media Platform: It is the most common form of crowdsourcing services used by companies in order to provide a better customer experience to their customers.
-Social media platforms like Facebook and LinkedIn which allows a company to get in touch with a large group of people based on their demographic (age, gender, education, religion, etc) and geographic background.
-Companies use these platform to get feedback about a product or service, polls, survey, campaigns and these are mostly used to improve their customer experience and branding strategies.
+- Social Media Platform: It is the most common form of crowdsourcing service used by companies in order to provide a better customer experience to their customers.
+Social media platforms like Facebook and LinkedIn allow a company to get in touch with a large group of people based on their demographic (age, gender, education, religion, etc) and geographic background.
+Companies use these platforms to get feedback about a product or service, polls, surveys, campaigns, and these are mostly used to improve their customer experience and branding strategies.

 - Example: A Facebook page is created by a company with a copyright symbol and whenever a new product or service is launched, customers are asked to rate and provide feedback to ensure the best is delivered to them.
 It allows a company to create a more personalized product and improves customer engagement.